 We couldn't have a piano and keyboard buying guide without a digital home piano.
-Digital home pianos are the perfect alternative to the old upright pianos.
-They can fit on most average-sized homes and are not as heavy to transport.
+Digital home pianos are the perfect alternative to the old acoustic upright pianos.
+They can fit in most average-sized homes and are not as heavy to transport.
 Unlike small, portable keyboards, these home pianos are full-sized, often with 88-keys like a normal piano.

 Most of them also have pedals like traditional pianos and have a look, feel and sound much closer to a proper piano.
 They sound realistic, look stylish and, besides serving as an alternative to traditional pianos, they actually offer some advantages such as cheaper price, no need for maintenance, never go out of tune, have in-built metronomes and can be played in silence thanks to the headphone output.

 Here's a video that shows the different - and very realistic - sounds you can get from a digital home piano:

-The red Nord Stage Pianos (pic above) are very popular and can regularly be spotted on stages all over the world, being used by top players in many famous bands.
-Today, most artists use a Nord keyboard onstage instead of a real piano, electric piano or vintage Hammond organ, for instance - they're simply much more convenient, and sound the same!
+The red Nord Stage Pianos are very popular and can regularly be spotted on stages all over the world, being used by top players in many famous bands.
+They're basically the industry standard option for professional musicians.

 But no one really ever buys a synthesizer for "piano sounds".
-Since Moog introduced synths 50 years ago (read our 50 years of Moog article) they've become the most coveted name in synthesis and are one of the most popular musical instruments for synth fans, used by many of the biggest artists worldwide.
+Since Moog introduced synths 50 years ago they've become the most coveted name in synthesis and are one of the most popular musical instruments for synth fans, used by many of the biggest artists worldwide.
 Synthesizers are capable of creating unique sounds, and they are still one of the most powerful tools available for any creative musician today.

 Synthesizers are supposed to sound like... synthesizers!
 Bands as diverse as The Beatles, Black Sabbath and Queens Of The Stone Age have used synths, and whole new genres of music developed around synthesizer sounds, with several electronic artists as varied as Kraftwerk, Gary Numan, The Orb and Ladytron (pictured) relying heavily on synthesizers as their main (and sometimes only!) instrument.

 The affordable Korg microKorg is perhaps the most popular synth at the moment, costing just over £300.
 And the Teenage Engineering pocket operator synths are the smallest and cheapest ones around, at just over £50.
 They look like toys, but are real digital synths and serves as a great taster of what a synthesizer can sound like.

 Arranger Keyboards and Workstations were created as versatile music creation tools, too.
 Like synths, they also got many, amazing sound-shaping tools and high-end features that are, however, not of interest for those just seeking a good piano for the home.
 At a first glance, Workstations and Arranger Keyboards look just like a personal, portable keyboard... the truth is they are anything but!
 They are high-end music making tools, for performing professionals who need to do things as diverse as film-scoring, arrange songs etc.

 There are a few Keyboard Accessories that are useful for the keyboard players, such as benches, stands and, especially, keyboard amplifiers, which are great in order to make your keyboard and digital piano sound louder and better, since keyboards can only house small speakers.
 Many keyboard / synth players also use FX pedals originally meant for guitar, because they help adding an extra dimension to the performance.
 To find out more, check our PMT Guide To Keyboard FX Pedals.